C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 I noticed that the salary doubles every day.
 So the pattern rule is ×2.

-Image A table with a numeric sequence between 1 and 10 for salary in one day in the first row.
-The second row shows a numeric sequence between 1 and 512 representing daily salary.
-The sequence is as follows: 1, 2, 4, 8, 16, 32, 64, 128, 256, 512.
+A table with a number pattern between 1 and 10 for salary in one day in the first position.
+The second position shows a number pattern between 1 and 512 representing daily salary.
+The pattern is as follows: 1, 2, 4, 8, 16, 32, 64, 128, 256, 512.
 Below the table, arrows jumping from one number to the next indicate a pattern of multiplication by 2 for the daily salary.

-Source : Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, p.
+Source: translated from Guide d’enseignement efficace des mathématiques de la 4e à la 6e année, Modélisation et algèbre, p.
 35-37.

-Non-numeric pattern: set of figures or objects arranged according to a pattern rule.
+Geometric pattern: Set of shapes or objects arranged according to a pattern rule.

 Repeating Pattern

-A set of figures or objects arranged in an orderly and regular fashion, in which a repeated pattern (pattern core) is found.
+A set of shapes or objects arranged in an orderly fashion, in which a repeated pattern (pattern core) can be found.

 Pattern A